davidclin/gcp-alibaba-vpn/index.md

 table lists settings and information about values compatible with GCP VPN.
 Use these settings for the procedures in the subsections that follow.

-<Not all of the settings in the following table are applicable to all vendor
-setups; use the settings that apply to your configuration.
-Remove the settings in the table that do not apply to current configuration.>

-**Note**: The <vendor-name><product-name> solution might have its own specifications for replay window size.

 <table>
 <thead>
 <tr>